Fundamentals Data provided by Morningstar.Data provided by Morningstar.

 Mr Stausholm brings strategic and commercial experience and focus on sustainability.
 He is committed to rebuilding trust with communities, Traditional Owners and stakeholders globally.
 As Chief Financial Officer, Jakob focused on maximising cash flow and allocating capital with discipline.
 He balanced investment in sustaining and growth, to maintain balance sheet and deliver shareholder returns in the short, medium and long term.
 Jakob has over 20 years' experience in senior finance roles in Europe, Latin America and Asia, including in capital-intensive, long-cycle businesses, as well as in innovative technology and supply chain optimisation.
 Jakob spent six years with the Maersk Group, where his roles included group Chief Financial Officer and executive director of the Group's integrated transport and logistics business.
 He was previously with Royal Dutch Shell plc, holding a range of finance positions, including chief internal auditor.

 |Mr Simon Henry||Non-Executive Director||Apr 2017||

 Mr Henry has experience in global finance, corporate governance, mergers and acquisitions, international relations, and strategy.
 He draws on over 30 years' experience at Royal Dutch Shell plc, where his roles included Chief Financial Officer from 2009 to 2017.
 He is Independent director of PetroChina Company Limited since June 2017, Member of the UK Defence Board.
 He was nominated as Senior Independent Director of Harbour Energy plc from Spring 2021.
 Mr Henry is Member of the Advisory Board of the Centre for European Reform and the Advisory Panel of CIMA.
-He is Member of Sustainability Committee.
+He is chair of Risk Committee and a member of the Sustainability Committee.